wso2/product-microgateway/README.md

 ```

 #### 7. Disable security for resources
-By default the APIs and resources are protected via oauth2 in micro gateway.
+By default the APIs and resources are protected via oauth2 in microgateway.
 API consumer need a valid oauth2 access token(jwt or opaque)
 to invoke the APIs.
 But API developer can expose APIs without any authentication using the open API extension **x-mgw-disable-security**.
 This extension is only supported at resource level only